ExchangeBC/devex/modules/opportunities/server/email_templates/message_body.hbs.md

 {{#markdown this}}
 Good day!

-Just wanted to alert you to a new {{ formatNumber opportunity.earn style="currency" currency="USD" }} Code With Us opportunity on the BCDevExchange.
-It is open for proposals until {{ formatDate opportunity.deadline day="numeric" month="long" year="numeric" }}:
+Just wanted to alert you to a new {{ opportunity.earn }} Code With Us opportunity on the BCDevExchange.
+It is open for proposals until {{ opportunity.deadline }}:

 [{{ opportunity.name }}](https://bcdevexchange.org/opportunities/{{ opportunity.code }})